-1.2.4 Service Management and Monitoring
+1.2.4 Oracle Enterprise Manager Grid Control

-Oracle's Enterprise Manager Management Pack Plus for SOA builds upon the core Enterprise Manager Grid Control product and provides operational management of complex SOA environments.
+Oracle Enterprise Manager SOA Management Pack Enterprise Edition builds upon the core Oracle Enterprise Manager Grid Control (Grid Control) product and provides operational management of complex SOA environments.

-Enterprise Manager Grid Control is a Web-based system for central management of Oracle products, host systems, and applications, as shown in Figure 1-4.
+Grid Control is a Web-based system for central management of Oracle products, host systems, and applications, as shown in Figure 1-4.
 It is architected to allow management of various Oracle products through packs and plug-ins.
-The Management Pack Plus for SOA provides discovery and configuration management of deployed SOA artifacts.
+The Management Pack provides discovery and configuration management of deployed SOA artifacts.

-Figure 1-4 Enterprise Manager Grid Control
+Figure 1-4 Oracle Enterprise Manager Grid Control

-Enterprise Manager Grid Control also provides dynamic discovery and service level monitoring of all artifacts deployed within a Java Application Server.
+Grid Control also provides dynamic discovery and service level monitoring of all artifacts deployed within a Java Application Server.
 This gives administrators the ability to confirm what is running in a particular SOA environment is exactly as defined at design time.

-Enterprise Manager Grid Control collects statistics that include latency, invocation counts and exceptions for each of the service components.
+Grid Control collects statistics that include latency, invocation counts and exceptions for each of the service components.
 It then aggregates and stores them over various aggregation periods to provide a rich dashboard of metrics presented across a user selected set of time-periods.
 Service-level objectives can be established at each layer in the SOA architecture and both cautionary and violation level thresholds can be set, which when breached over a defined period can trigger alerts, delivered via a number of standard protocols.

-1.3 Configure the Governance Infrastructure to Interoperate with Design-time Tooling
+1.3 Design-time Tooling